-2. A Glimpse of FDI in Bangladesh and Its Influencing Macroeconomic Factors industrialization.
-Bangladesh is significantly impacted foreign by direct investment (FDI).
+2. A Glimpse of FDI in Bangladesh and Its Influencing Macroeconomic Factors industrialization, Bangladesh is significantly impacted by foreign direct investment.
 FDI involves an investor, company, or government from one country acquiring substantial ownership in a foreign business or project, typically to expand operations in a new region.
 Unlike purchasing foreign stocks without a controlling stake, FDI fosters lasting and stable economic ties between countries, playing a crucial role in global economic integration.